Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 4.6 Attention Sinks and Anchoring

-We now integrate the graph-diffusion perspective of attention sinks (Pappone) into the decompression model.
+We now integrate the graph-diffusion perspective of attention sinks (Pappone, 2025) into the decompression model.
 This reveals that "context crowding" is often a structural failure of attention allocation rather than purely a token-count limit.

 #### 4.6.1 The Mechanism of Sinks